The most common rash you never knew about

 Alright, I’m going to fill you in on a secret.
 Information that will save you and your child pain, money, time, and anxiety.

-I’m going to teach you about a rash that we see weekly in our office at Willow Park – often many times a day.
+I’m going to teach you about a rash that we see weekly in our office at Forest Park – often many times a day.

 It freaks parents out, looks weird, and (always surprising to me)….none of the parents I speak with daily have ever heard of it.

 Ugh, molluscum.
 People stress so much about these little guys.
 And honestly – they’re usually no big deal and are totally harmless.

 Molluscum contagiosum is the name of a rash that looks like fleshy little bumps.
 They’re caused by a virus and they can be found anywhere on the body.